birkirorri/birkirorri/README.md

 ☑️ During my studies there I learned a lot about analyzing data but also a lot about generative models and deep learning

-☑️ Got the opportunity to do a master’s project about deep learning that furthered my insights into that field
+☑️ Got the opportunity to do a master’s project about deep learning to get even better insights into that field

 - On my GitHub you will find some of my projects (some finished, some ongoing)